ec-jrc/lisflood-model/1_4_introduction_tutorial/1_initialization.md

 ## 1 Settings file

-In the following lines, a snippet of the settings file (_settings_initialization.xml_) shows the most relevant lines in this file for the initializatin run.
+In the following lines, a snippet of the settings file (_settings_initialization.xml_) shows the most relevant lines in this file for the initialization run.

 ```xml
 <lfoptions>